nyaki-HUN/DESIRE/README.md

 What is it?
 -----------
 This is an experimental porject to create an Engine which makes game development easier.
-The main focus is on creating simple to use and powerful framework.
+The main focus is on creating a simple to use and powerful framework.

 This is not a simple, plug-and-play engine.
 If you think about cars, other game engines are more like having the whole car, changing parts, painting and customizing it for you.